salilab/pyRMSD/README.md

     num_of_atoms = reader.numberOfAtoms
     num_of_frames = reader.numberOfFrames

-See 'pyRMSD/pyRMSD/test/testPdbReader.py for a simple usage example.
+See 'pyRMSD/pyRMSD/test/testPdbReader.py' for a simple usage example.
-###Calculating the RMSD matrix
+### Calculating the RMSD matrix
 To calculate the RMSD matrix you can use a **MatrixHandler** or use directly one calculator object to feed a CondensedMatrix.

 Using **MatrixHandler** to get the RMSD pairwise matrix (given that we already have read the coordinates) will look like this: